Presidency of William Howard Taft: Ballinger–Pinchot affair

+Civil rights

 Taft announced in his inaugural address that he would not appoint African Americans to federal jobs, such as postmaster, where this would cause racial friction.
 This differed from Roosevelt, who would not remove or replace black officeholders with whom local whites would not deal.
 Termed Taft's "Southern Policy", this stance effectively invited white protests against black appointees.
 Taft followed through, removing most black office holders in the South, and made few appointments from that race in the North.

 At the time Taft was inaugurated, the way forward for African Americans was debated by their leaders.
 Booker T. Washington felt that most blacks should be trained for industrial work, with only a few seeking higher education; W.E.B.
 DuBois took a more militant stand for equality.
 Taft tended towards Washington's approach.
 According to Coletta, Taft let the African-American "be 'kept in his place' ...
 He thus failed to see or follow the humanitarian mission historically associated with the Republican party, with the result that Negroes both North and South began to drift toward the Democratic party."